syucream/spar/README.md

-# jack
+# jackup

-Lift up your Spanner DDL to  another world to help you
+Jack up your Spanner DDL to  another world to help you